mathjax/MathJax-docs/basic/a11y-extensions.rst

 that provide a choice of support options as well as a high degree of personalization.
-The extensions can be activated either via the context menu, which itself is fully accessible, or a page author can control the default settings using the Mathjax configuration object.
+The extensions can be activated either via the context menu, which itself is fully accessible, or a page author can control the default settings using the MathJax configuration object.
 When the menu component is available, configuration should be done using the :ref:`MathJax menu options <menu-options>`, otherwise use the :ref:`accessibility options <accessibility-options>`.